Aviation Regulator

 - arrivals into the EU,

-on an EU licensed air carrier.
+on an EU-licensed air carrier.

 Where a passenger is denied boarding, suffers a long delay or downgrading, or the flight is cancelled, certain obligations apply to the airline.
-The airline must provide care and reimburse certain expense.
+The airline must provide care and reimburse certain expenses.
 It must provide certain compensation unless certain excusatory grounds are available.

 Passengers must be informed of their rights.
-There must be a visible sign at check in.
+There must be a visible sign at check-in.

 The Commission may issue a direction to carriers obliging them to comply with regulations.
 Failure to comply is an offence.